vinniethecaptain/cse15l-lab-reports/index.md

-# How to Become an Elite CSE 15L Student
+# How to Become an Elite CSE 15L Student [Lab Report 1]
 ## VS Code

 Start by heading on over to https://code.visualstudio.com/download in order to download Visual Studio Code.
 Make sure to pick Windows if you are on Windows.